meshcloud/meshcloud-docs/docs/administration.customers.md

 In order to send such a message:

-1. Login to the Meshpanel with your partner credentials.
+1. Login to the meshPanel with your partner credentials.
 2. Navigate to the **Administration** area via the toolbox on the top right and then click on **Customers** in the menu.
-3. In the **Actions** colum click on the envelope icon.
+3. In the **Actions** column click on the envelope icon.

 Write your messages and choose which recipient should receive the messages: **All must read** will show the message to all recipients and everyone has to acknowledged the message.
 Or you can choose **Single read only** which will hide the message for all other users if one single user has acknowledged